fanny-jiang/Tulsis/README.md

 I use `import` and `export` in `.jsx` files, unless `require` makes for cleaner code.

 I use two spaces, no semi-colons, and trailing commas where possible.
-I'll have a linter someday soon.
+I come with eslint.

 ## Quick Heroku deployment